The Fight Of Your Life

 Life is no different.
 We need a good manager to direct us.
 Mine directs me through prayer.
 We need company, support, and encouragement.
 We absolutely must train -- including exercise and eating healthy foods.
 We must prepare our minds as well as our bodies.
 The two cannot be separated because the fight requires both mental and physical strength and agility.
 We have to take it all seriously and not just be bums in the ring.

 Let's wake up each day to prepare for the ring.
 We'll train hard by exercising our bodies and minds.
-We'll consult with our "manager," take company with us if we get bored and lonely, and invoke the support of our family, friends, and community.
+We'll consult with our "manager," take others with us if we get bored and lonely, and invoke the support of our family, friends, and community.
 Don't forget a corner man.
 All are needed if we want to succeed.
 And what the heck -- turn on the Rocky theme song if you need some extra inspiration!
 Whatever you do -- don't throw in the towel.

 This work is licensed under a Creative Commons Attribution-NoDerivatives 4.0 International License.